mridula-techwriter/twt-exam/Topics/Charcoal.md

 * Always fix your work with a charcoal fixative.

 **What to avoid**
-* Always frame your work using a mat and glass.
+* Never mount your charcoal master piece as is.
+Always frame your work using a mat and glass.
 The glass must not touch your work.
 * Do not sharpen your charcoal pencils.
 Learn to chisel them instead.